Owmacohe/My-Friend-Tama/Assets/Voiceover Lines/streamer_lines.md

 ## Evolving the tama (first time)

-*Oh my goodness* chat, I can’t believe what we have on our hands here.
+<i>Oh my goodness</i> chat, I can’t believe what we have on our hands here.
 This is real-life, authentic Tama toy!
 They discontinued these years ago!
 Radical!